lifeiscontent/realworld/api/docs/feature-development/model.md

 lets break this down.

 1. We setup the idea of an `author` in the table, but rails doesn't know how to map that to a model class.
-Here, we can tell rails the expectation that an `author` is actually a `User` model and for good measure, we want to make sure the `User` exists because you can't have an article without the person who created it!
+Here, we can tell rails the expectation that an `author` is a `User` model and for good measure, we want to make sure the `User` exists because you can't have an article without the person who created it!

 2. We want to allow `users` to be able to leave `comments` on an `article`, so we know the article will `have_many` `comments`.
    1. When the `author` `destroy`s the `article` then the `comments` should be `destroy`ed as well.